Current Affairs-Topics

 These changes are designed to make the PM-Kisan scheme not just helpful, but revolutionary.

-Why Farmer ID Makes PM-Kisan Scheme Better
+Why Farmer ID Makes the PM-Kisan Scheme Better

 With farmer IDs in play, the PM-Kisan scheme will become